 FORMATION CENTREE SUR L’APPRENTISSAGE DE L’ETUDIANT.
 Formation et accompagnement des enseignants.
 Montréal.
 Préparation de l'enseignement.
 Des outils pour évaluer son niveau de maîtrise des Tice.
 Autant on attend des enseignants qu’ils utilisent les technologies de l’information et de la communication dans leur classe, autant il est primordial qu’ils disposent eux-mêmes de compétences numériques et informationnelles.

 I should have known better!!
 Having watched the video and read the articles, I am left thinking about Issac Asimov’s Foundation series.
 A lot of what was said makes me think that we have to be very careful where we go with learning.
 I think we have to be careful to ensure that students are given the problem solving skills to interact with the vast range of information available to us rather than just relying on being able to find out what we want to know when we want to know about it.
-The ability to have a learning network approach is very important but so is the ability to learn through building and sharing.
+Teaching and Learning Services.
+Below, you will find information on preparing a course outline in keeping with current McGill policy.

 Course Outline Brief Guide - Printable Version [.pdf] Introduction Course outlines are intended to provide students with an overall plan for a course to enable them to function efficiently and effectively in the course.
 A course outline can be divided into seven sections: In the following sections, items in bold print are required to be included in written course outlines, which must be provided to students during the first week of classes according to the McGill Charter of Students' Rights (Chapter One, Article 10.2 - amended by McGill Senate 21 January 2009 - of the Handbook on Student Rights and Responsibilities, available here)

 These nine faculty, all of whom have received awards of excellence from their university for their teaching, shared their insights about how they developed as teachers over time.
 More specific topics explored were as follows: how they first learned about teaching; how they continue to learn about teaching; resources that might have helped early in their teaching careers at the university; and advice they have about teaching for new university teachers, mid-career teachers, and teachers approaching retirement.
 While many of the observations offered here are specific to Ontario and some of the literature review is North American in focus, the paper offers valuable insights into how faculty learn to be teachers which may be helpful to universities around the world.

 Richard M. Felder North Carolina State University Becoming a successful faculty member at a research university is no trivial undertaking.
 People are not born knowing how to prepare and deliver effective lectures, make good use of the growing power of instructional technology, write rigorous but fair assignments and exams, help students deal with a bewildering array of academic and personal problems, build a world-class research program, manage research and teaching assistants, and balance the endless and often conflicting time demands imposed by teaching, research, service, and personal life.
 It takes most faculty members long years of trial and error to learn how to do all that, and some never quite figure it out.